hectorm/cetusguard/README.md

 Only requests that match the specified HTTP methods and target path regex will be allowed.

-There are some built-in variables specified by surrounding `%` that can be used to compose rule patterns, the full list and their values can be found in the [`rule.go`](./cetusguard/rule.go) file.
+There are some variables specified by surrounding `%` that can be used to compose rule patterns, the full list and their values can be found in the [`rule.go`](./cetusguard/rule.go) file.

 Lines beginning with `!` are ignored.